SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 Upon pull request creation, create a Jira ticket if no tickets are mentioned in the title.

 This action will take the first non-`Sub-task` ticket and use it as a parent for the created ticket:
-- if the parent is an `Epic`, the created ticket will be a `Task`
+- if the parent is an `Epic`, the created ticket will be a `Maintenance`
 - if the parent is not an `Epic`, the created ticket will be a `Sub-task`
-- if there is no parent, the created ticket will be a `Task`
+- if there is no parent, the created ticket will be a `Maintenance`

 When creating a new Jira issue, the action will add the new issue ID to the PR title.
 The action will update the PR description with links to all mentioned Jira tickets for easy navigation.